Catastrophic interference: Generative replay

+Spontaneous replay

+The insights into the mechanisms of memory consolidation during the sleep processes in human and animal brain led to other biologically inspired approaches.
+While declarative memories are in the classical picture consolidated by hippocampo-neocortical dialog during NREM phase of sleep (see above), some types of procedural memories were suggested not to rely on the hippocampus and involve REM phase of the sleep (e.g., McDevitt et al. (2015), but see MacDonald and Cote (2021) for the complexity of the topic).
+This inspired models where internal representations (memories) created by previous learning are spontaneously replayed during sleep-like periods in the network itself (i.e., without help of secondary network performed by generative replay approaches mentioned above).

 Latent learning

-Latent Learning is a technique used by Gutstein & Stump (2015) to mitigate catastrophic interference by taking advantage of transfer learning.
+Latent learning is a technique used by Gutstein & Stump (2015) to mitigate catastrophic interference by taking advantage of transfer learning.
 This approach tries to find optimal encodings for any new classes to be learned, so that they are least likely to catastrophically interfere with existing responses.
 Given a network that has learned to discriminate among one set of classes using Error Correcting Output Codes (ECOC) (as opposed to 1 hot codes), optimal encodings for new classes are chosen by observing the network's average responses to them.
 Since these average responses arose while learning the original set of classes without any exposure to the new classes, they are referred to as 'Latently Learned Encodings'.
-This terminology borrows from the concept of Latent Learning, as introduced by Tolman in 1930.
+This terminology borrows from the concept of latent learning, as introduced by Tolman in 1930.
 In effect, this technique uses transfer learning to avoid catastrophic interference, by making a network's responses to new classes as consistent as possible with existing responses to classes already learned.